matthewb66/import_yocto_build_manifest/README.md

 A replacement file (-r repfile) must also be specified which is used to replace component names to match in the KB and also define components to be skipped.

-The -l option supports creating a list of matched and unmatched entries from the build manifest file written to the KBlookup file.
+The list (-l) option supports creating a list of matched and unmatched entries from the build manifest file written to the KBlookup file.

+Example command line:

+    python3 import_yocto_build_manifest.py kblookup -c wac-core-image-wac-gen2.manifest -r replace.txt -l components.output

+This command would process the build manifest file (wac-core-image-wac-gen2.manifest) for components, use the replacement file (replace.txt) to define components to skip or replace and produce the default output kblookup file (kblookup.out).

 Note that `kblookup` mode stops at 500 components in order to stop a timeout of the API connection session (20 minutes).
 The script can be re-run in `kblookup` mode appending to the output KB Lookup file as many times as necessary on the same component list to match more than 500 components provided the output KB Lookup file is specified as input (`-k kbfile`).

 The full list of options in `kblookup` mode can be displayed using the command: